etnms/Research-Tag/README.md

-# Research Tag
+# Research Tag (desktop app)
 ## Goals of this project
 Research tab is a simple desktop app aimed at giving researches, or anyone interested, a tool to tag answers from a survey.
 Research tag aims at being available offline, without any account creation, and small (6mo for the entire software).
-Besides, the project is auto-saved.
+Besides, each project is auto-saved.

 ## Qualitative research
 The main purpose of this software is to tag open-ended answers from a survey.
 Each answer appear separetely and can be tagged.